jcarpio/HeadShots.fun/README.md

 ## Open Source Release

-We're thrilled to announce that HeadShots.fun is now open source!
+We're thrilled to announce that DreamBez.com is now open source!
 This release empowers developers to contribute, customize, and extend the platform.

 ## Get Involved